ocean-debug/TFdisc-book/source/installation/index.rst

 numpy pandas scikit-learn dask arboreto

-The simplest way to install CellGO is using the pip :
+The simplest way to install TFdisc is using the pip :

 pip install TFdisc